 A. Approval of Naturalization Application

 If an officer approves a naturalization application, the application goes through the appropriate internal procedures before the USCIS office schedules the applicant to appear at a ceremony for the administration of the Oath of Allegiance.
+See Part J, Oath of Allegiance [12 USCIS-PM J].
 The internal procedures include a “re-verification” procedure where all approved applications are reviewed for quality.
 The officer who conducts the re-verification is not the same officer who conducts the interview.
 While the officer conducting the re-verification process does not adjudicate the application once again, the officer may raise any substantive eligibility issues.

 USCIS does not schedule an applicant for the Oath of Allegiance in cases where USCIS receives or identifies potentially disqualifying information about the applicant after approval of his or her application.
+See 8 CFR 335.5.
+See Chapter 5, Motion to Reopen [12 USCIS-PM B.5].
 If USCIS cannot resolve the disqualifying information and the adjudicating officer finds the applicant ineligible for naturalization, USCIS then issues a Motion to Reopen and re-adjudicates the naturalization application.

 B. Continuation of Examination